ibexa/documentation-developer/docs/guide/user_management/user_management.md

 You can set a rule that the password cannot be reused.
 You set it for the User Content Type in the **User account (ezuser)** Field Type's settings.
-When this is set, the user cannot type in the same password as before, when it expires.
+When this is set, the user cannot type in the same password when it expires.
 It has to be changed to a new one.

-(Please note that this only checks the new password against the current one.
-A password that is older than this can be used again.)
+This only checks the new password against the current one.
+A password that has been used before can be used again.

 This rule is valid by default when password expiration is set.